hasura/graphql-engine/CONTRIBUTING.md

 ### Reporting an Issue

 - Make sure you test against the latest released version.
-It is possible we already fixed the bug you're experiencing.
+It is possible that we would have already fixed the bug you're experiencing.

 - Provide steps to reproduce the issue, including Postgres version, graphql-engine version and the provider you are running on (Heroku, Docker